alessioharo1/Project-1-CS-4337.005/devlog.md

+# 03/27/2025 @ 10:59AM

+Made typo in modified section of quit with extra parenthesis.
+Fixed.

 # 03/27/2025 @ 10:48AM

 One thing I have learned from this first project is that I need to read directions more clearly and ahead of time.
 As it's evident, I have very little to no experience with GitHub, and reading the GitHub instructions ahead of time would have helped me be more proactive in finishing this project correctly.